qbi11y/update-carbon/README.md

 # update-carbon
 Automatically update the Carbon toolkit.

+If you haven't already, clone the Carbon Design Kit repo.
+When you clone the repo it will create a folder called 'carbon-design-kit'.
+Once you have cloned the repo<br/>

 # Getting Started
 Open your terminal (CMD + Space start typing 'terminal')<br/>
 Grab the git repo URL from the green 'Clone' button<br/>